 Cut of Emeralds

-While selecting a high-quality emerald, the cut of the gemstone is also a factor that should be considered.
-The cut of an emerald helps to enhance its overall color and beauty and minimize its visible inclusions and flaws.
-The most common shape of the emeralds is the emerald cut.
-In addition to this, sometimes it is also cut into a rectangular step cut, because this cuts flatter the stone’s color and brilliance while protecting it from damage.
+When selecting a high-quality emerald, the gemstone's cut is also a factor to consider.
+The cut of an emerald enhances its overall colour while minimising visible inclusions and flaws.
+The most common shape of emeralds is the emerald cut.
+In addition, it is sometimes cut into a rectangular step cut, which flattens the stone's colour and brilliance while protecting it from damage.
 Oval, pear, and cushion are other popular cuts.
-A good cut on an emerald will have the light reflecting evenly across, and you should not see dark or dull spots.
+A good cut on an emerald will have light reflecting evenly across it, and you should not see dark or dull spots.

 Carat weight of Emeralds

-Normally, emeralds are denser than diamonds, so a 1-carat emerald may appear smaller in size than a 1-carat diamond.
-It must be noted that finding and mind big-sized and high-quality emeralds is very difficult.
-This makes them rare and also increases their size significantly in the market.
-While selecting emerald, you should not only focus on the size but also on the quality of the gem.
-Because sometimes a large stone with too many inclusions may be cheap, but a small gem with great clarity and color may be expensive
+Typically, emeralds are denser than diamonds, so a 1-carat emerald may appear smaller in size than a 1-carat diamond.
+It must be noted that finding large, high-quality emeralds is very difficult.
+This makes them rare and significantly increases their market share.
+While selecting an emerald, you should not only focus on the size but also on the quality of the gem.
+Because sometimes a large stone with too many inclusions may be cheap, but a small gem with outstanding clarity and colour may be expensive

 Natural vs Treated Emeralds

-Most emeralds available in the market nowadays are treated, which helps to enhance their overall appearance and beauty.
-The most common treatment performed on the surface of emeralds is oil filling, where tiny fissures are filled with colorless oils (usually cedarwood oil) to improve clarity.
-In addition to this, various other treatments might also be used on emeralds; some of them are being enumerated below:
+Most emeralds available on the market today are treated, enhancing their overall appearance and beauty.
+The most common treatment applied to emeralds is oil filling, in which tiny fissures are filled with colourless oil (usually cedarwood oil) to improve clarity.
+In addition to this, various other treatments might also be used on emeralds; some of them are enumerated below:

 Other treatments include: